codematsing/django-formset-debug/docs/source/uploading.rst

 	    success_url = "/success"

-Remember, the Django view accepting the form data, must inherit from :class:`formset.upload.FileUploadMixin`.
+Remember, the Django view accepting the form data, must inherit from :class:`formset.upload.FileUploadMixin`, otherwise the uploaded files can't be processed.
 The class :class:`formset.views.FormView` already derives from it.
 No extra endpoint is required to activate this feature.

-If an uploaded file contains an image renderable by the browser, that image is resized on the server and a thumbnail version is returned to the client.
+If an uploaded file contains an image renderable by the browser, that image is resized by the server and a thumbnail version is returned to the client.
 For other file types, a symbolic icon is returned.

+.. rubric:: Restrict uploading to certain MIME-types

 In order to restrict file uploads to certain MIME-types, add ``accept`` to the widget's ``attrs``, for example: ``UploadedFileInput(attrs={'accept': 'image/png, image/jpeg'})``.

+.. rubric:: Limit the size of uploaded files

+The maximum size of uploaded files can be limited by setting the ``max-size`` attribute of the widget's ``attrs``, for example: ``UploadedFileInput(attrs={'max-size': 1024 * 1024})``.

 .. rubric:: Footnotes